samvel1024/kbct/readme.md

   ./target/release/kbct --help
   ```

-- Install from the AUR
+- Install from the AUR:

   If you are an Arch Linux user, you can install it from
   [AUR](https://aur.archlinux.org/):